oppia/oppia-web-developer-docs/Guide-to-migrate-e2e-tests.md

    |  waitFor.js, action.js, general.js, user.js|   2 July 2022                      |
    | forms.js                                   |   20 July 2022                     |

-2. For more information on how to add new tests or modify the existing tests please refer to [Write E2E tests](WebdriverIO.md#run-e2e-tests) section.
+2. For more information on how to add new tests or modify the existing tests please refer to [Write E2E tests in WebdriverIO](WebdriverIO.md#run-e2e-tests) section.

 ## Example migration